Judicial Branch Home >

 1. Mentally Ill persons (MI) - Persons that are mentally ill and as a result, pose a danger to themselves or others;

 2. Developmentally Disabled persons (DD) - Persons that are developmentally disabled and as a result, pose a danger to themselves or others;

 3. Chemically Dependent persons (CD) - Persons that are chemically dependent, unable to manage personal affairs, and as a result, pose a danger to themselves or others;

 4. Persons Mentally Ill and Dangerous to the Public (MI&D) - Persons that are mentally ill and as a result, have caused or intended to cause serious physical harm to another and are likely to take such action in the future;

 5. Sexual Psychopathic Personalities (SPP) - Persons who have an utter lack of power to control their sexual impulses as the result of a mental disorder and therefore pose a danger to the public;

 6. Sexually Dangerous Persons (SDP) - Persons who have a mental disorder who have engaged in and are likely to continue to engage in harmful sexual conduct.

-No civil commitment forms are available from the Judicial Branch at this time.
-If you are interested in a basic overview of the civil commitment process, visit the Office of the Ombudsman for Mental Health and Developmental Disabilities' web site to review a fact sheet.
-The Ombudsman's office also has additional information and some forms
+Civil commitment expungement forms are available from the Judicial Branch.
+If you are interested in a basic overview of the civil commitment process, visit the Office of the Ombudsman for Mental Health and Developmental Disabilities' web site.